Updated February, 2023

 - You are responsible for daily maintenance, and you may be responsible for major repairs on longer term contracts.

-- Since you operate the machine, you can control the quality of the job and use it whenever you want during the rental period.
+- Since you operate the machine, you can control the quality of the work and use it whenever you want during the rental period.
 However, availability may still be a problem if there are no dealers with rental programs in your area.
-And if a machine isn't available when you need it, you may have the same timeliness disadvantage as under custom hire.
+If a machine isn't available when you need it, you may have the same timeliness disadvantage as under custom hire.

-There are two types of rental programs: In a pure rental program, a dealer rents a machine to a succession of customers until it reaches a certain age or use level, or until it is worn out or obsolete.
+A dealer may rent a machine to a succession of customers until it reaches a certain age or use level, or until it is worn out or obsolete.
 It is cleaned and reconditioned each time it is brought back.
 At the end of its rental life, the dealer may offer it for sale as a used machine or retire it.

 People using rental machines sometimes neglect their daily care and maintenance, so rental charges may be high to cover above average repair and reconditioning costs.
 Consequently, pure rental of farm machinery is not very common.
 Pure rental programs are more common for lawn and garden or industrial and construction equipment.
 For small items the rental charge is often payable in advance.
 For larger machines you may be able to pay part of the charge when you return the machine.